khiner/mesh2audio/README.md

 Supports fast DSP generation of physical audio models that sound decently realistic, as well as blazing fast 2D axisymmetric model generation, at the expense of some fidelity.

+The generated audio model can be played in real-time by "striking" (clicking) on mesh vertices in the 3D mesh viewer.

+Example audio output is in the [sound_samples](sound_samples/) directory.

 Based on [mesh2faust](https://hal.science/hal-03162901/document).

 Custom 2D axisymmetric FEM model designed and implemented by [Ben Wilfong](https://github.com/wilfonba).